appsinacup/appsinacup.github.io/_pages/hire.md

 ## Get in Touch

 Reach out at **[contact@appsinacup.com](mailto:contact@appsinacup.com)** with a brief description of what you need help with, and I'll get back to you.

+## The Consultation

+The consultation will be an online call where you share screen and whatever else you have problems with, and I will help you and offer guidance.
+It can be on discord, google meet, teams, or anything else.